-When it comes to a vendor’s data security policies, here’s the bottom line: Sensitive information should be encrypted at rest, and you should hold the encryption key.
-That way, if a privacy breach does occur on the vendor side, your data will be meaningless to whoever gains unauthorized access.
+When it comes to a vendor’s data security policies, here’s the bottom line: sensitive information should be encrypted, and you should hold the encryption key.
+That way, if a privacy breach does occur on the vendor side, your data will be meaningless to anyone who gains unauthorized access.

 Also, role-based access is a necessity.
 That is, only authorized vendor employees should have access to sensitive information, and authorization should be based on a business need.

 Any vendor you partner with should use software that is set up to receive the most current security updates on a regular basis—so your sensitive data won’t be left vulnerable.
 Vulnerability assessments should be performed on a continual basis, and a change management procedure should be in place, as software changes could open security holes in the vendor’s system.
 Finally, antivirus programs are a requirement, and they should offer real-time scanning protection on all computer systems.